webpack/webpack.js.org/content/api/configuration.md

   - gregvenech
 ---

-?> TODO: Add a reference to [[Using the Cli]]

-### Passing a Configuration

-?> TODO: exporting a function and --env

-?> TODO: returning a Promise

-?> TODO: exporting multiple configurations

----

-### External Configurations

-?> TODO: possible extensions, e.g. `.babel.js`

-?> TODO: loader settings, e.g. `sassLoader`, `eslint` sections

----

 Webpack is fed a configuration object.
-It is passed in one of two ways depending on how you are using webpack: through the Command Line (CLI) or via Node.
-Either method also allows an array of configuration objects, which are processed in parallel.
-This is more efficient than calling webpack multiple times.
-All the available configuration options are specified below...
+It is passed in one of two ways depending on how you are using webpack: through the [terminal]() or via [Node]().
+Learn more about the various ways this can be done in [Passing a Configuration]().
+All the available configuration options are specified below.

 T> Notice that throughout the configuration we use Node's built-in [path module](https://nodejs.org/api/path.html).
 This prevents file path issues between operating systems.
-See [this section](https://nodejs.org/api/path.html#path_windows_vs_posix) for more;
+See [this section](https://nodejs.org/api/path.html#path_windows_vs_posix) for more.

 ---